aeternity/protocol/GENESIS.md

 }
 ```

-On the Aeternity chain, we need a contract, that either holds or funds, or can
+On the Aeternity chain, we need a contract, or a protocol level mechanism, that
-mint new coins, (***TODO***: This is where native tokens/assets come into play?)
-and a proof that the tokens were burned on the Ethereum chain.
-A proof of burn
-could be a proof that the above contract's state contains a claim entry.
+holds all funds that need to be dispersed and can verify that tokens were
+actually burned, e.g. by supplying the path in the state tree to the entry plus
+a valid Ethereum block header, and then after `Mon Sep 02 19:56:09 2019 UTC`
+allow signatures to be used.

+Since not all users would finish this process in time—as witnessed numerous
+times for other projects, where people stop paying attention to projects for
+months at a time—a pair of smart contracts could be set up on the Ethereum and
+Aeternity chain, which could be used to hand out unclaimed coins.

+## Third party/centralised solutions

+The above approach requires users to spend Ether, in order to burn their tokens.
+Given the assumption that the majority of users are currently using their tokens
+solely for speculation, we cannot assume them to actually know what exactly a
+token is or even how to use them outside of exchanges.
+The upshot of the last assumption is, that the exchanges have all the expertise
+needed.
+That is, exchanges can handle the conversion from ERC20 token to native
+coin without users actually having to anything.
+We might even encourage users, who would otherwise not be able to convert their
+tokens, to deposit them on an exchange.

+Currently, the AE token is traded on [17 centralised exchanges](https://coinmarketcap.com/currencies/aeternity/#markets) and some more decentralised exchanges.
+The
+decentralised exchanges operate via smart contracts on the Ethereum chain and
+will therefore not be able to list the native coin.

+With the majority of users having their tokens on exchanges, offloading the
+token to coin conversion to these third parties would be the solution with the
+best user experience, since there would be no need for the users to do anything.
+With this approach scammers trying to get users to send them their tokens
+would also have a hard time.

+Another approach—that would require users to put trust into a service setup by
+us—is to have a simple webservice, where users can post the public key they
+intend to use on the Aeternity chain and then receive an unique burn address on
+the Ethereum network.
+For each `AE` token sent to one of the burner addresses,
+we would then release the appropriate amount of native coins.
+This would be very
+easy to set up but has the major downside that it would most likely attract a
+lot of scammers.

 ## Incentives

-It is important to note, that users will need to withdraw their tokens from
-(centralised) exchanges in either case if they do not want to have to rely on
-these exchanges to start supporting the Aeternity blockchain and distribute
-their coins accordingly.

-Assuming that the overwhelming majority of current users see their tokens
+We assume that the overwhelming majority of current users see their tokens
-exclusively as investment vehicles could introduce another problem.
-If exchanges
+exclusively as investment vehicles.
+If exchanges fail to support the native
-fail to support the native Aeternity blockchain coin or, for whatever reason,
+Aeternity coin or, for whatever reason, the native coin is traded at much lower
-the native coin is traded at much lower value than the ERC20 token, then the
+value than the ERC20 token, then the incentive for the exchange of ERC20 tokens
-incentive for the exchange of ERC20 tokens for native coins is weak.
+for native coins is weak.

-To give people more of an incentive, we might consider an interactive auction.
+To have more of an incentive, we might consider an interactive auction.
+The burn
-The burn and snapshot approaches can be seen as auctions, where one unit of the
+and snapshot approaches can be seen as auctions, where one unit of the ERC20
-ERC20 token buys exactly one share of the native coin.
-So if we want people to
+token buys exactly one share of the native coin.
+So if we want people to abandon
-abandon the old ERC20 token as quickly as possible, we might use a Reverse Dutch
+the old ERC20 token as quickly as possible, we might use a Reverse/Dutch
 Auction, where the price per share never drops below one.
 That is, the
 multiplier starts off at e.g. 1.1 and decreases with time.
-(***TODO***: Dilution etc.)
+In the ideal case, where all users act immediately, this would not result in any
+dilution, since the total initial supply would just be multiplied by 1.1.
+But given that many people fail to keep up with projects, those that do fail
+to exchange their tokens in the first period, will end up with less coins
+relative to earlier participants.